 A con man flees to Southeast Asia when an international scam he was involved in goes sour.
 Suspecting he's been double-crossed by his long-time mentor, he sets off to Cambodia for his promised cut.
 What he finds there is a mysterious and hostile environment where even the most polished criminal can end up on deadly ground.Written by

 Sujit R. Varma

-The buildings where the foggy final showdown takes place are actually part of Bokor Hill Station, a colonial hill resort town built by the French in the 1920s.
-This site, on a mountain above Kampot in Southern Cambodia, included a church and Grand Bokor Palace, a hotel-casino.
+The buildings where the foggy final showdown takes place, are actually part of Bokor Hill Station, a colonial hill resort town built by the French in the 1920s.
+This site, on a mountain above Kampot in Southern Cambodia, included a church and Grand Bokor Palace, a hotel and casino.
 They were taken over by the Cambodian monarchs after the French left, and were a Khmer Rouge stronghold against the Vietnamese (the shelling is still visible, there are no windows left intact).
 Today the buildings are abandoned, crumbling and covered in red moss, but can still be visited.
 See more »

 Was this review helpful to you?